alvr-org/ALVR/wiki/Settings-tutorial.md

 ## Step 4: tweak frame buffering

-If you notice micro-stuttering in the client, especially in busy scenes with fast motion, slowly increase maxBufferingFrames until the playback is smooth.
+If you notice micro-stuttering on the headset, especially in busy scenes with fast motion, slowly increase maxBufferingFrames until the playback is smooth.

 Keep in mind that increasing maxBufferingFrames will linearly increase latency;
 if the value that gives a smooth playback results in too high of a latency for